 'probe' from a previous exhibition: how desirable is the next step?

-For this project Enrico Klos, Hugo Remmen (interaction design), Vicky-Lynn Geerdink, Salim Sanei and I (Product design) developed a scenario together with Frank Kolkman and Daan van Dijk.
+For this project Enrico Klos, Hugo Remmen (interaction design), Vicky-Lynn Geerdink, Salim Sanei and myself (Product design) developed a scenario together with Frank Kolkman and Daan van Dijk.

 We built a film set around the concept.